 - Regardless of school size be proactive and make sure your Counselor knows you, your life outside the classroom, and what you hope to achieve in the college process.

 - If you have started developing a college list, share it now with your counselor to let them know you are serious about your college search and application process

 - If you have a definite major in mind, be sure to select at least one, if not both, teachers with your major in mind.
 For example, Engineer majors need calc and/or physics, Business majors need math and/or economics, Pre-Meds need at least one lab science recommendation.

 - Many students at this juncture are undecided and that is fine.
 You will most likely want to seek out one recommendation from your English, History or Foreign Language, and the other from Math or Science.

 This Junior year is an important time for you to develop mature, thoughtful relationships with all of your faculty so that you have a wide range of teachers who know you well and want you to succeed.

-More to come re when and how to ask for recommendation letters in the spring.
+More to come regarding when and how to ask for recommendation letters in the spring.
 For now, start laying the groundwork.